 As a development organization we do not show the misery but rather the power of people and cultures.

-Goal Being artists ourselves we know that art is an instrument that gives rise to personal and social empowerment.
-In our training we offer 21st century skills, creativity development, to make choices, to know how to cooperate.
-We teach awareness through body exercises and we strengthen individual leadership by offering and demanding choices in creative processes.
-We create performances with our partners to communicate personal and social issues about the surrounding environment and consequently create an impact on the wider society.
-We question our partners about their vision on life, their culture and how they can link these facets to a modern dance theatre practice to communicate their vision on social issues.
+Goal We know from experience that art strengthens social skills because art is by itself constructive and communicative.
+We teach social and self-awareness through body exercises and we strengthen individual leadership through choices in creative processes.
+We create performances with our partners to communicate personal and social issues about their environment in order to realize social impact for the individual and society as a whole.
+We ask our partners about their views on life, on their culture and how they can link this to a modern dance theater practice to communicate their own views on social issues.

 Output Art generates life skills as it is intrinsically constructive and communicative.
 Over the last 15 years we have been working in Eastern Europe, The Middle East, the Carribean and sub- Saharan Africa.
 We work where people need training, where people are eager or anger and in need to express themselves in a creative, open and constructive way.
 And to share and exchange new ideas.
 The majority of our participants disseminate our legacy of intercultural learning to create a sustainable, egalitarian and harmonious global society.